VirDevv/TD-example-files/README.md

 # TD-example-files
 Some example files and techniques

-This repository is a collection of TouchDesigner example files focused on understanding how different operators (OPs) work through simple, modular experiments.
+This repository is a collection of TouchDesigner example files I made for courses or learning myself.
+Focused on understanding how different operators work through simple, modular experiments.
-Each folder contains an independent project demonstrating a specific technique, workflow, or concept.

-You can:
+Feel free to:
 --open and explore the files
 --modify and adapt them
 --reuse parts in your own projects